Reptile fact sheets | Field of Mars EEC

 Eastern snake-necked turtle fact sheet

-A freshwater turtle with a long neck and webbed feet that swims in creeks and creates nests on land.
+A freshwater turtle with a long neck that swims in wetlands, feeds on aquatic animals and may travel over land after rain.

 Eastern water dragon fact sheet